MelvinQM/IOT-Personal/docs/journal.md

 **Reviewer: Mats Otten**

-**Feedback: Without context, it's hard to say if your ERD (Entity-Relationship Diagram) is suitable for your application.
+**Feedback:** Without context, it's hard to say if your ERD (Entity-Relationship Diagram) is suitable for your application.
 However, it seems that you might not need a 'Highscore' entity if you already have a 'Score' entity.
 Additionally, you also have a score in the Player entity?
-And you also have a Shot which might also contain a Score?**
+And you also have a Shot which might also contain a Score?

-Coincidentally I had already applied the above feedback but it was good to have a confirmation of the assumption that the highscore table was not needed.
+**Takeaway:** Coincidentally I had already applied the above feedback but it was good to have a confirmation of the assumption that the highscore table was not needed.

 <br>